littlehacker26/Discriminator-Cooperative-Unlikelihood-Prompt-Tuning/README.md

 - `discrimination.py`: discriminator training(i.e., detoxic classifier and sentiment classifier), and pure disriminator-based(FUDGE) generation
 - `prompt_tuning.py`: the implemetation of vanilla prompt-tuning; it contains the vanilla prompt training and prompt-based generation
 - `distill_tuning.py`: the implemetation of DisCup; it contains the discriminator cooperative unlikelihood prompt training and prompt-based generation
-- `/script`: it  contains the bashes command for model trainng and controllable text generation
+- `/script`: it contains the bash commands for model trainng and controllable text generation
-- `evaluate.py`: evaluate the generation texts (i.e., dist1/dist-2/dist-3, Perplexity, and domain keyword coverage) with *.txt* format.
+- `evaluate.py`: evaluate the generated texts (i.e., dist1/dist-2/dist-3, Perplexity, and domain keyword coverage) with *.txt* format.

 ## Dependence: